gaurav137/azure-cleanroom-samples/big-data/README.md

 This create a separate docker container for each party that contains an isolated environment, while sharing some host volumes across all of them to simplify sharing 'public' configuration details across parties.

 > [!IMPORTANT]
-> The command configures the environment to use a randomly generated resource group name on every invocation.
+> For Azure environment the command configures the environment to use a randomly generated resource group name on every invocation.
 To control the name, or to reuse an existing resource group, pass it in using the `-resourceGroup` parameter.
 > Do not use the same resource group name for different personas.

 > [!TIP]
-> The`-shareCredentials` switch above enables the experience for sharing Azure credentials across the sample environments of all the parties.
+> For Azure environment the `-shareCredentials` switch above enables the experience for sharing Azure credentials across the sample environments of all the parties.
 This brings up a credential proxy container `azure-cleanroom-samples-credential-proxy` that performs a single interactive logon at the outset, and serves access tokens to the rest of the containers from here onwards.

 ## Initializing the environment
 > [!NOTE]